Tolleston Dunes Trail

 The trail is never crowded and is a great way to get away from the summer beach crowds.
 If you have the time, take the outer loop.
 While admiring the black oak savanna, keep an eye out for the karner blue butterfly and the prickly pear cactus.

-The national lakeshore was established in 1966 to preserve for the educational, inspirational, and recreational use of the public, certain portions of the Indiana Dunes and other areas of scenic, scientific, and historic interest and recreational value in the state of Indiana.
-About two million annual visitors enjoy the parks 15,000 acres of wetlands, prairies, sand dunes, oak savannas, forests, and historic sites.
-The parks beach hugs the southern shore of Lake Michigan from Gary, Indiana, to Michigan City, Indiana.
-For more information, visit the Indiana Dunes National Park Page
+Indiana Dunes National Park (formerly national lakeshore) was established to preserve portions of the Indiana Dunes and other areas of scenic, scientific, historic and recreational value.
+Up to two million annual visitors enjoy the park's 15,000 acres of wetlands, prairies, sand dunes, oak savannas, forests, and historic sites.
+The park's 15 miles of beaches hug the southern shore of Lake Michigan from Gary, IN, to Michigan City, IN.
+For more information, visit nps.gov/indu/index.htm or facebook.com/IndianaDunesNPS.